rt2013G/TW6-Calarium/README.md

 Now I can set up a Gulp workflow by creating a _gulpfile.js_ file, then simply run ```gulp watch``` in the command line.

 ### HTML
-I then created the index.html file and import the font [_Inter_](https://fonts.google.com/specimen/Inter).
+I then created the index.html file imported the font [_Inter_](https://fonts.google.com/specimen/Inter) and styled the page using only SCSS.

 ## Author